tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 By default, an interface name will be selected for you.
 However, if you are having problems or have more than a single network interface, you may need to set the environment variables `INTERFACE_NAME` and `PUBLIC_INTERFACE_NAME` explicitly.
 For development, these two variables can be set to the primary machine interface name.
 For example, `en0`.
-See the CSW documention on [Network Topology](http://tmtsoftware.github.io/csw/deployment/network-topology.html) for more information.
+See the CSW documentation on [Network Topology](http://tmtsoftware.github.io/csw/deployment/network-topology.html) for more information.

 To start the app, run:
 `sbt "run start"`